CSharpM7/Ultimate14/_portfolio/04_samusd.md

 ## Up Special: Hyper Shinespark

 Similar to Ridley's Wing Blitz, this move doesn't have a startup hitbox, but does have a strong, singlehit launcher on movement.
 Unlike Wing Blitz, Dark Samus can angle this in any direction.
+Be sure to not hit a wall/ceiling at high speeds, or you will bonk off the side without a jump.

 ## Down Special: Hyper Bomb

-Dark Samus imbues the Hyperball technique into a single bomb.
-This bomb deals minor, repeating, flinchless damage around the area it is placed.
-After the fuse goes off, opponents are sent upward.
+Dark Samus can lay a single bomb that deals more damage and pops opponents upwards